Get in Touch

 4. Each student must complete these steps independently.

-1. The ability to carve out your own entire infrastructure on-demand demonstrates the true power of cloud computing.
+1. The ability to provision your own infrastructure on-demand demonstrates the true power of cloud computing.

-2. Utilize AWS Wizards and the AWS online consoles to accomplish these tasks unless specified otherwise.
+2. Use AWS Wizards and the online console to complete these tasks unless specified otherwise.

-1. Set up two Subnets (Subnet-1 and Subnet-2) in two different Availability Zones.
+1. Create two Subnets (Subnet-1 and Subnet-2) in different Availability Zones.

 2. Create three separate Security Groups.